profsmith89/ctps/_sources/chap02.md

                 looking_for_open_quote = False
 ```

-The `for` statement on line 20 iterates over the items in a sequence.
+The for-statement on line 20 iterates over the items in a sequence.
 The `in` keyword here plays a similar membership role as we saw earlier, but this time, we are asking `i` to name each item in the specified sequence in order, and for each of those values, execute an iteration of the indented block of statements (i.e., the body of the for-loop).

 To see this for-loop in action, we need to know what the sequence is in this particular case.
 We already know what value is produced by `len(the_line)`, and we pass the integer value computed by it to another Python built-in function called `range`.
 This built-in is quite interesting, but for now we simply need to think of it as computing a sequence object containing the integers from `0` to one less than the integer value passed to `range`.